A performance portable, fully implicit Landau collision operator with batched linear solvers: Landau time advance performance

+Table \ref{tab:Newton-throughput-2V} shows the $2V$ Newton iteration throughput, and Table \ref{tab:Newton-throughput-3V} shows the $3V$ data, as a function of batch size with the batch linear solver and aggregated linear solver for the A100 and MI250X.

-This data shows that the batched TFQMR solver is the fastest option with 60,000 and 550 Newton iterations per second in $2V$ and $3V$, respectively.
-Note that the GPU is pretty well saturated with a batch size of 256 in $2V$ and 32 in $3V$, and this corresponds to about 57,00 and 104,000 integration points per GPU, and thus $2V$ and $3V$ saturate at roughly the same number of integration points total as is expected.
+The next section investigates the linear solver throughput, but this data shows that the A100 is more than $2x$ faster than the MI250X in $2V$ and about $50\%$ faster in $3V.$ Note that the GPU is pretty well saturated with a batch size of 128 in $2V$ and 16 in $3V$, and this corresponds to 57,344 and 42,240 integration points per GPU, and thus $2V$ and $3V$ saturate with a similar number of total integration points.